-- Advancement in classification is granted when a student earns 30 credits in the preceding classification. - Registration time tickets are assigned based on credits completed and year of study.
+- b) Advancement in classification is granted when a student earns 30 credits in the preceding classification. - c) Registration time tickets are assigned based on credits completed and year of study.
+See section 3.1(a).

 3.7 CLASS ATTENDANCE AND WITHDRAWAL